Conal-Tuohy/Provisualizer/README.md

 If the user's browser permits full screen mode, a full-screen icon will appear in the lower right corner of the visualization.
 Clicking the icon will cause the visualization to go full screen, and clicking it again will cause it to return to normal.

 When a search is performed, the URI fragment (or "hash") is updated to reflect the search parameters.
 If this URI is bookmarked or shared, the URI when resolved will cause the search to run again.
 A default search can be embedded in the HTML of the provisualizer page.
 The "Embed" share tool automatically includes the current search parameters in the embed code which it generates.
-If the proviauallizer is run without a URI fragment, it will use the search specified in the HTML.
+If the Provisualizer is run without a URI fragment, it will use the search specified in the HTML.
 If no default is available, it will fall back to a hard-wired search for "Gold, 1840".